-An uncomplicated side salad with grilled little gem lettuce and a punchy vegan tahini ranch dressing.
+An uncomplicated gem lettuce salad recipe with a punchy vegan tahini ranch dressing.
+This a quick side dish you can make at your next BBQ or gathering.
 Don’t be fooled by its simplicity; the flavours will surprise you.

 What Is Little Gem Lettuce?